Veedrac/Sublime-Extras/readme.md

 And finally, everything withing the `functools`, `itertools`, math, `operator`, `os` and `random` modules are available unpacked, to `choice([1, 2, 3])` will evaluate to `1`, `2` or `3` depending on the mood of the gods.

+This is basically a polished version of [MiniPy](https://github.com/vim/MiniPy).
+Thanks Vim (author's name on Github)!

 ### Save and restore selections